Aashi24/Portfolio/Project_Part1.md

 # 3. Data Sources
 I am planning to use the following data source to help me convey the covid behaviour differences in the two countries.
-It contains around 100+ survey questions like "Would you self isolate if you had symptoms" and their avgerage response recorded for each country
+It contains around 100+ survey questions like "Would you self isolate if you had symptoms" and their average response recorded for each country

 https://github.com/YouGov-Data/covid-19-tracker

 # 4. Method and Medium

 I plan on using Shorthand to create and present my work.
-I will be using Tableau and Floirish to create data visualizations
+I will be using Tableau and Flourish to create data visualizations